M66B/FairEmail/SETUP.md

 Just enter your name, email address and password and tap *Go*.

-If you have a Google account, preferably use *Select account* instead of entering an email address and a password.

 This will work for most major email providers.

 If the quick setup doesn't work, you'll need to setup an account and an identity in another way, see below for instructions.